-- 5.25 Exposure drafts of proposed draft standards or draft amendments are accompanied by a basis for conclusions, initial cost-benefit analyses and draft digital guidance.
-The basis for conclusions should in particular explain how the proposed draft standards or draft amendments have relied on existing guidance developed by other standard setters or initiatives and which changes or elaboration have been made. - 5.26 Additional non-mandatory materials to support the exposure drafts can be issued by the EFRAG Secretariat in consultation with the EFRAG SR TEG, such as project summaries, podcasts, webcasts, other explanatory or educational material, Q&As and presentations. - 5.27 EFRAG may also organise, in coordination with other organisations, outreach events open to the public.
-These events are an opportunity to hear views directly from stakeholders and to stimulate debate.
-Summary reports of the outreach events held in public are published.
+- 5.23 EFRAG runs an open consultation process, the results of which contribute to the determination by the EFRAG SRB of EFRAG's Technical Advice (draft standards or draft amendments) to the European Commission. - 5.24 EFRAG launches public consultations on its exposure drafts and discussions papers to stimulate comments and expression of views by stakeholders.
+Comment letters received are published on the EFRAG website unless, in cases that are expected to be rare, the stakeholder concerned asked for the letter not to be made public.
+In such case, the content of the comment letter will be considered by EFRAG without citing the name of the respondent.
+Public consultation may include outreach events and fieldwork including field tests and surveys. - 5.25 Exposure drafts of draft standards or draft amendments are accompanied by a basis for conclusions, initial Cost-Benefit Analyses and draft digital guidance.
+The basis for conclusions should in particular explain how proposed draft standards or draft amendments have relied on existing guidance developed by other standard setters or initiatives and which changes or elaboration have been made - 5.26 Additional non-mandatory materials to support the exposure drafts can be issued by the EFRAG Secretariat in consultation with the EFRAG SR TEG, such as project summaries, podcasts, webcasts, other explanatory or educational material, Q&As and presentations. - 5.27 EFRAG may also organise, often in coordination with other organisations, outreach events open to the public.
+These events are an opportunity to hear views directly from stakeholders and stimulate debate.
+Summary reports of outreach events held in public are published.